Why Detox is

-Addicts have long heard that addiction is a disease, but been offered no medicine to cure it.
-Our program changes that.
-We have revolutionized addiction treatment with our brain restoration program.
-The secret is an enzyme called NAD.
-NAD is often low in addicts, which may be why they turn to drugs in the first place.
+Addicts have long heard that addiction is a disease.
+We have revolutionized addiction treatment with our treatment program.
+We treat with an enzyme called NAD.
+Studies show that NAD is often low in addicts, which may be why they turn to drugs in the first place.
 Then, the process of addiction further lowers NAD levels.
 This creates a vicious cycle that keeps addicts unhealthy and addicted.

 So what’s the big deal about NAD?
 Our studies suggest that NAD powers important reactions in every cell of the body and that it supports the functioning of neurotransmitters, which are chemicals that help the brain send and receive signals.
 When NAD is low, so too is your brain’s ability to function and your body’s ability to recover.